conductor-oss/conductor/docs/docs/configuration/workflowdef.md

 ```

 The mail_a_box workflow has 2 tasks:
- 1. The first task takes the provided account number, and outpus an address.
+ 1. The first task takes the provided account number, and outputs an address.
- 2. The 2nd task takes the address infom and generates a shipping label.
+ 2. The 2nd task takes the address info and generates a shipping label.

- Upon completion of the 2 tasks, the workflow outpust the trackking number generated in the 2nd task.
+ Upon completion of the 2 tasks, the workflow outputs the trackking number generated in the 2nd task.
 If the workflow fails, a second workflow named ```shipping_issues``` is run.

 ## Fields in a Workflow